shailvestein/Dark-Image-Enhancer/README.md

-# High-Performance Low-Light Image Restoration via Retinex-Transformer Architectures
+# Low-Light Image Restoration via Retinex-Transformer Architectures

-## 🖼 Visual Results
+## Visual Results

 Here is a side-by-side comparison of the low-light input processed through our pipeline versus the ground truth: